-Asset Bubble: Causes, Examples, and How to Protect Yourself
+Asset Bubble, With Examples, Its Causes, and How to Protect Yourself

 Recognize the Signs of an Asset Bubble

 2008 - Oil.
 The asset bubble started in the summer of 2008 with oil prices.
 Investors got out of the stock market in 2007 and started investing in oil futures.
 At first, they thought that demand from China would outstrip supply due to a mild shortage in Nigeria.
 But demand fell that year, due to the recession, while supply increased.
-That didn't stop the asset bubble from creating high oil prices/ They set a record of $143.68 a barrel in July 2008.
-For more, see Gas Prices in 2008.
+That didn't stop the asset bubble from creating high oil prices.
+They set a record of $143.68 a barrel in July 2008.

 2012 - Treasury Notes.
 On June 1, 2012, Treasury yields hit a 200-year low.
 The yield on the 10-year Treasury note briefly hit 1.442 percent during the day, closing at 1.47 percent.
 The Fed was buying $85 billion a month in treasuries since September 2011, boosting demand (which keeps rates low).